solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 The `getDataEnumCodec` function helps us encode and decode these data enums.

-It requires the name and codec of each variant as a first argument.
-Similarly to the struct codec, these are defined as an array of variant tuples where the first item is the name of the variant and the second item is its codec.
+It requires the discriminator and codec of each variant as a first argument.
+Similarly to the struct codec, these are defined as an array of variant tuples where the first item is the discriminator of the variant and the second item is its codec.
 Since empty variants do not have data to encode, they simply use the unit codec — documented below — which does nothing.

 Here is how we can create a data enum codec for our previous example.